 Born Again, as I perceive it, is another of these; a synonym of Self-Realization, and a particularly apt expression of this phenomenon.
 Consider John 3: “Except a man be born again, he cannot see the kingdom of God. … That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 Do not marvel that I said to you, ‘You must be born again.’
 The wind blows where it wishes, and you hear its sound, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit.”
 As I understand John, to be Born Again is not a decision, not an achievement, not something we do; like Self-Realization it is an occurrence, a happening, something God does to us.
 “You do not know where it comes from.”

 SHAKTI, SHAKTIPAT, SHIVA, BRAHMAN, ISHWARA: In the Hindu tradition, the Supreme and Its attributes are sometimes expressed as a variety of gods and goddesses.
 And there are so many, and their territories so apparently overlapping, that it can be difficult to keep them straight.
 Nonetheless, the appearance of many divinities is only that, an appearance.
 The primary Female Principle is Shakti (also Sakti), known too as Kali, Durga, and by other names.
 She is a personification of cosmic or primal energy.
 Shakti is Mother, without whom there can be, and there is, no person, no thing, no who, no what, no when, and no where.
-In our experience, consideration of Shakti is always safe harbor.
+In my experience, consideration of Shakti, Mother, is always safe harbor.
 SHAKTIPAT is Shakti’s Divine Energy, transmitted by Her in any manner She chooses, through any person, any thing, any whatever She chooses, to whomever She chooses, whenever She chooses.
 It is commonly taught that Shaktipat is transmitted from a Realized Teacher or Guru to a disciple or devotee by His or Her actual presence, or a word, a look, a touch, a thought, a dream, a book, a Mantra.
 But — and this is important — please do not let anything written here suggest there are any limits to how Shakti can transmit Her Divine Energy to you.
 There are none.
 Compare Grace.
 Shakti’s consort, SHIVA (also Siva), known as well by other names, is the oldest of the Vedic gods, and is sometimes expressed as one-third of a trinity, sometimes as the whole of it.
 The dance of Shiva and Shakti represents the delicate marriage or balance of male and female between and within everything.
 Thus, whatever is male, is female, whatever is female, is male.
 In Oriental imagery, this indissoluble, ineffable union is expressed by the concepts of yin (feminine) and yang (masculine), and in the Judeo-Christian-Islamic tradition, this idea is stated, “Have you not read that the One who made them at the beginning ‘made them male and female’, and … therefore what God has joined together, let no one separate,” (Matthew 19.4-6 IV).
 BRAHMAN (not to be confused with Brahma, who is God as Creator) is the Absolute Non-Dual Reality.
 Brahman is utterly without attributes or characteristics of any kind.
 Brahman is, quite simply, Beyond.
 ISHWARA (sometimes Ishvara) is Brahman with attributes, a personal God of the world.
 In Vivekananda’s words, “Ishvara is the supreme interpretation of the Absolute by human thought”.
 See also God, Mother, Prakriti.

 SHAMAN, SHAMANISN: In traditional societies, a shaman is a person who, usually in an altered state of consciousness, acts as an intermediary between the natural and supernatural worlds to predict and control the future, cure illness, generate miracles, and the like.
 Originally applied to societies in Siberia and Central Asia, the term now is used to refer to various kinds of healers, medicine men & women, witch doctors, mystics, priests, magicians, sorcerers, diviners, and so on, in any part of the world.